 Everything was

-There are regular Cuban cafeteria milkshakes on the menu, but the Banana Milkshake was the chef’s kiss for me.
-I’m not much of a whipped cream kinda guy, but I was so overwhelmed with the shake that I forgot all about it.
+The menu has regular Cuban cafeteria milkshakes, but the Banana Milkshake was the chef’s kiss for me.
+I’m not much of a whipped cream guy, but I was so overwhelmed by the shake that I forgot everything about it.

 Last but not least…not only one of the best in town, but this perfect cortadito should round out your meal.